dvail/dvail.com/_posts/2021-08-04-javascript-oop-performance-shootout.md

 Let's dive a little deeper into where the memory is taken up for each of these objects:

+### Class based memory usage

 ![Class based memory usage](/assets/posts/javascript-oop-performance-shootout/class-memory-usage.png)

 In the above heap snapshot of an array of class based `PersonC`s we can see that each instance uses just 48B of memory in the [Retained Size](https://developer.chrome.com/docs/devtools/memory-problems/memory-101/#retained_size) column.
 Which pieces of the `PersonC` object are unique to each object, and will be freed when the object is garbage collected and which pieces are shared?

-We can see in each of the expanded objects that each object references the same prototype (via memory reference @194503) object, and in the third expanded object we can see that this prototype is built using the `PersonC()` constructor which takes up 1,244B of memory and contains all of the instance methods defined in the class, shared among each instance.
-We can also see the `_restIntervalId` and `sleeping` properties that are shared memory across instances ("Oddball" values encompass `undefined`, `null`, `true` and `false`).
-The `map` variable is an internal property used to enable [fast property lookup](https://chromium.googlesource.com/external/github.com/v8/v8.wiki/+/60dc23b22b18adc6a8902bd9693e386a3748040a/Design-Elements.md#fast-property-access) in JavaScript objects, which is also shared.
-The `_deepestThoughts` value, since it is statically defined for all instances is an interned string and energyLevel is a small integer number, both of which also share memory across instances of the class.
+We can see in each of the expanded objects that each object references the same prototype object (via memory reference @194503), and in the third expanded object we can see that this prototype is built using the `PersonC()` constructor.
+This constructor function takes up 1,244B of memory and contains all of the instance methods defined in the class, shared among each instance.
+We can also see the `_restIntervalId` and `sleeping` properties that share memory across instances ("Oddball" values encompass `undefined`, `null`, `true` and `false`).
+The `map :: system` value here is an internal property used to enable [fast property lookup](https://chromium.googlesource.com/external/github.com/v8/v8.wiki/+/60dc23b22b18adc6a8902bd9693e386a3748040a/Design-Elements.md#fast-property-access) in JavaScript objects, which is also shared.
+The `_deepestThoughts` value, since it is statically defined for all instances, is an interned string while `energyLevel` is a small integer number, both of which also share memory across instances of the class.

 Taking all these into account, the only pieces of memory that are unique to each object, at least without mutation of their internal values, are the `name` property (16B), which is a different string for each object, and the memory needed to store information about the object itself (32B), for a total of 48B per object.

+### Function closure based memory usage

 ![Function closure based memory usage](/assets/posts/javascript-oop-performance-shootout/fn-memory-usage.png)

-In the function closure based method of object creation we can see that each object consumes 284B of memory compared to the class based equivalent.
-We can also see that each instance here shares the same prototype object, but expanding the prototype shows a constructor of type `Object()` instead - the base of the prototype hierarchy in JavaScript.
+In the function closure based method of object creation we can see that each object consumes 284B of memory compared to the 48B of the class based equivalent.
+We can also see that each instance here shares the same prototype object, but expanding the prototype shows a constructor of type `Object()` - the base of the prototype hierarchy in JavaScript.
 Since all objects in JavaScript tie back to this original prototype, the garbage collection of `PersonF` based objects will not free any of this memory.
 At the top level of each object we can find references to the `askName`, `askThoughts` and `exercise` functions (each 32B), and see that each one is a separate instance due to the different memory addresses.

-Additionally, as further proof in the browser console:
+As an aside, further proof of shared memory can be seen in the browser console:

 {% highlight javascript %}
 window.classPeople[0].askThoughts === window.classPeople[1].askThoughts